The C&TH Guide To The Cotswolds

 20 Things to Do in the Cotswolds

-There’s so much to do in the Cotswolds that we’ve rounded up an entire slideshow of activities not to be missed on your next visit.
+There’s so much to do in the Cotswolds that we’ve rounded up an entire gallery of activities not to be missed on your next visit.

 Featured Image: Getty Images